 Probiotics are “good bacteria” that when consumed properly, colonize within the body, and optimize your body’s microflora or microbiome.
 The bacteria, fungi, viruses, and other microorganisms that make up your body’s microflora actually outnumber your body’s cells 10 to 1 and recent research increasingly shows that they play a major role in both mental and physical health.
 And when I say major, I mean they play a role in basically every human function from your ability to lose weight, to your bowel movements, to your energy levels, to your ability to remember your anniversary.

 Probiotics also help regulate critical bodily functions within the digestive and immune system to help you ward off illness and stay healthy.
-(READ MORE about the health benefits of probiotics.

-If yogurt or fermented foods aren’t a staple within your nutrition program, chances are you aren’t getting enough probiotics through your diet and you should probably consider taking a high quality probiotic supplement.
+If yogurt or fermented foods aren’t a staple within your nutrition program, chances are you aren’t getting enough probiotics through your diet and you should probably consider taking a high-quality probiotic supplement.
 The last thing you want is an achy belly in the box.

-What vitamins should you be taking for CrossFit?
+What vitamins should you be taking while training for CrossFit?
 Honestly, all of the vitamins and minerals above will benefit more than just your athletic performance, they will benefit your overall health and wellbeing.
 We live in a society that is built upon bad nutritional choices, misdirection, infomercials, bad advice, and misinformation.
 I can’t tell you how many times I overhear people talking, or have friends ask about supplements, or share health advice that is completely misguided and plainly wrong.
 It scares me, not for my own well-being, but for yours.
-The fact of the matter, is that these vitamins and minerals will help you perform better, help you feel better, and in the long-run make you less susceptible to illness and chronic disease.
+The fact of the matter is that these vitamins and minerals will help you perform better, help you feel better, and in the long run make you less susceptible to illness and chronic disease.

 Need Help Bridging The Gaps In Your Nutrition?

 Take Our Quiz to Find Out What Vitamins Are Right For You.